bingeli1212/nitrile-preview/doc/DOC-diagram.md

     text.lrt   -  lower right
     text.ctr   -  centering the text

-# The path-functions
+# Path functions

+During a path construction, a path function is used to return an independent path segments constructed according to some parameters.
+For example, the '&rectangle' path function can return a path segment that represents a rectangle with a given width/height located at certain point.

-Note that for a path function all its arguments must be either a path variable or a number.
-Coordinate list is not valid.
-In the following examples all letters a, b, c are path variables.
+Note that for a path function all its arguments must be either a path variable, an absolute point, or a scalar.

 + midpoint